tinchodias/hiedra/README.md

 ## Use it

-You can see and run the examples via the classes named HiFastTableExample and HiSpecExample.
+You can find the classes named `HiFastTableExample` and `HiSpecExample` with executable examples (class-side).